Parameter Inference for Degenerate Diffusion Processes: Numerical Studies

 \cite{ay:21} constructed QGLE (\ref{eq:qgle_second}) with $L = 5$ by determining the parameters via a least squares method so that the memory kernel (\ref{eq:memory_kernel}) fits the one extracted numerically from the observed time-series of $q$.

-In our experiment, we estimate the unknown parameters by maximising the marginal likelihood given the partial observations $q_{0:n}$.
-For simplicity, we set $m = 1$, $L = 2$, and specify the free energy function as $q \mapsto U (q) = a (q - q_{\mathrm{min}})^2 (q - q_{\mrm{max}})^2 + b q^3$ with constants $(q_{\mathrm{min}}, q_{\mathrm{max}}, a, b) = (0.30, 0.90, 1200, 0.001)$.
+In our experiment, we estimate the unknown parameters by maximising the marginal likelihood given the partial observations $q_{0:n}$. {Since the mass ($m$) of a particle can typically be measured, we assume $m$ to be known and set $m = 1$, in agreement with numerical experiments in the literature \citep{dit:19, poke:09}}.
+We set $L = 2$, and specify the free energy function as $q \mapsto U (q) = a (q - q_{\mathrm{min}})^2 (q - q_{\mrm{max}})^2 + b q^3$ with constants $(q_{\mathrm{min}}, q_{\mathrm{max}}, a, b) = (0.30, 0.90, 1200, 0.001)$.
 We set $\beta^{-1} = 2.949$ and select the true parameters as $\theta^{\dagger} = (c_1^{\dagger}, \tau_1^{\dagger}, c_2^{\dagger}, \tau_2^{\dagger}) = (0.22, 0.007, 1.2, 4.6)$, as such a choice closely reproduces the shape of the memory kernel estimated in \citep{ay:21}.
 We generate $50$ independent trajectories of $q$ on the time inverval $[0,1500]$ by applying scheme (\ref{eq:lg_hypo_II}) to QGLE (\ref{eq:qgle_second}) with step-size $10^{-4}$.
 We discard the observations up to time $500$ and sub-sample the datasets $q_{0:n}$ in equilibrium, so that $n = 10^6$, $\Delta_n = 10^{-3}$, $T = 1000$.
-In Figure \ref{fig:gle_model}, we plot the shape of the free energy $U$ and one trajectory of the component $q$ from the QGLE (\ref{eq:qgle_second}) in the chosen setting.
+In Figure~\ref{fig:gle_model}, we plot the shape of the free energy $U$ and one trajectory of the component $q$ from the QGLE (\ref{eq:qgle_second}) in the chosen setting.
 Notice that QGLE (\ref{eq:qgle_second}) is a conditionally Gaussian non-linear system (given the component~$q$), thus upon adoption of the locally Gaussian discretisation (\ref{eq:lg_hypo_II}), the marginal likelihood can be calculated via the Kalman filter shown in Section \ref{sec:kalman_filter}.
-We use the Nelder-Mead method to optimise the marginal likelihoods with the initial value $\theta_0 = (0.1, 0.01, 1.0, 10.0)$.
-Figure \ref{fig:qgle_second}, summarises the results from estimation of $\theta = (c_1, \tau_1, c_2, \tau_2)$ given the partial observations.
-The boxplots of (approximate) maximum likelihood estimates in Figure (\ref{fig:qgle_second_mle}) indicate that parameter estimation carried out via the locally Gaussian scheme (\ref{eq:lg_hypo_II}) delivers consistent estimates of the parameters.
-We typically observe that the standard error of estimates for $(c_1, \tau_1)$ is much smaller than that for $(c_2, \tau_2)$.
-In Figure (\ref{fig:memory_kernel_gle}), we plot the memory kernel (\ref{eq:memory_kernel}) with the parameters set equal to the mean value of the $50$ MLEs to observe the level of agreement between the estimated memory kernel and the reference kernel, the latter computed with the true parameter values, where the relative absolute errors between the true and estimated memory kernels are within $0.1$ across periods $t \in [0.001, 10]$.
+We use the Nelder-Mead method to optimise the marginal likelihoods with the initial value $\theta_0 = (0.1, 0.01, 1.0, 10.0)$. {Table \ref{table:protein_folding} summarises the mean and standard deviation of relative error of estimates $\hat{\theta_n} = (\hat{c}_{1,n}, \hat{\tau}_{1,n}, \hat{c}_{2,n}, \hat{\tau}_{2,n})$.
+The estimation results are overall acceptable though the estimator $\hat{\tau}_{1, n}$ is slightly biased and centred around $0.0073$ -- we have found empirically that such bias disappears upon chosing a smaller step-size $\Delta_n$, e.g.~$\Delta_n = 2 \times 10^{-4}$, so that $n \Delta_n^2$ becomes closer to $0$. } We typically observe that the standard derviation of estimates for $(c_1, \tau_1)$ is much smaller than that for $(c_2, \tau_2)$.
+In Figure \ref{fig:memory_kernel}, we plot the memory kernel (\ref{eq:memory_kernel}) with the parameters set equal to the mean value of the $50$ MLEs to observe the level of agreement between the estimated memory kernel and the reference kernel, the latter computed with the true parameter values.
+The relative absolute errors between the true and estimated memory kernels are within $0.1$ across periods $t \in [0.001, 10]$.